How to Get Nail Polish Off Painted Walls?

 removing nail polish from walls

-Below we will be looking at various methods and products that can help.
+Below we will be looking at various methods that can help.

 Removing Wet Nail Polish

-2. Wet Cloth: Next, use a wet cloth and a couple of drops of dish soap to remove the remaining polish.
+2. Wet Cloth: Next, use a wet cloth and a couple of drops of dish soap to clean and remove the remaining polish.

 3. Magic Eraser Pad: If you still have some wet nail polish present, use a magic eraser pad to get rid of it.